 An alternative is hiring local and long distance movers, like Allied Van Lines, to pack your belongings for you.
 However, there are certain things your movers cannot – or shouldn’t – pack.
 See the following moving checklist so you’re aware of what these items are and can strategize about what to do with them before the movers arrive.

-Movers often have a moving checklist with hazardous items they cannot move – and they’ll likely refuse to pack them as well.
+Cross country movers often have a moving checklist with hazardous items they cannot move – and they’ll likely refuse to pack them as well.
 These items can include, but aren’t limited to:

 - Oxygen bottles